oyvinddd/inf273/docs/index.md

 # Mandatory Assignments

+The below sections contains my answers to the mandatory assignments in the course INF273 for the spring 2020 semester.

 ## Assignment 1a

 ### Alternative 1

 As a solution representation to this problem, I’ve chosen to use an adjacency list data structure.
 This involves an array of size N + 1, where N is the number of ports to visit plus one for the starting/home position.

-Further, each index in tthe main array contains a linked list of ports that are visited explicitly from the node at a given index (see graphical representation below for better understanding).
+Further, each index in the main array contains a linked list of ports that are visited explicitly from the node at a given index (see graphical representation below for better understanding).
 If there is no linked list in a given index in the main array, this means that no port was visited explicitly by a child here (i.e. no subtours were started from here).
+Note that the example below uses the problem instance from the lecture slides.

 ![Figure 1a](resources/figure_1a.png)